-15 Types of Glands in Human Body & their Functions
+Different Types of Glands in the Human Body & their Functions

-Glands are the secretory organs in the body.
-They are sac-like structures consisting of secretory tissue and are important for the regulation of anatomy and physiology.
+Glands are the secretory organs located at specific sites in the body.
+They contain secretory tissue and secrete hormones, enzymes, and other secretions that are vital for the regulation of body physiology.

 • Salivary glands